1 Quality approach

 A well-prepared approach is half successful

-The approach to implementing a quality and safety management systemset of processes allowing the achievement of the quality and safety objectives starts with the preparation.
+The approach to implementing a quality and safety management system starts with the preparation.
 An example is shown in figure 1-3.

 prep